Ratsch0k/group-car-api/README.md

 Optional environment variables:
  - **HTML_STATIC**: Path to the frontend which will served on every url which is not directly served by the backend, if not set the field `config.public` in the `package.json` is
  - **PORT**: Port on which the server should listen, if not set the field `config.port` in the ´package.json` is used

+### Command line options
+`--allowSignUp`: The server will usually only allow sign up via a *SignUp Request*.
+This options allows a direct sign up

+`--flush`: Flushes the database on every start.
+Flushing empties all tables.

+`--disableStaticServer`: Disables serving of static files from the static directory (or if any other folder if specified)

 ### Database
 The server can run without a connection to a database, but only static serving is fully functioning as almost everything else needs a database.\